Updated January 25, 2023

 Contrary to what you see, you don’t have to bare your soul on LinkedIn.
 You don’t have to tell your deepest darkest secrets.
 But being real, talking about your life, is one of the most surefire ways to start getting some attention on LinkedIn.

 So what if you’re not telling your deepest, darkest secrets, what can you do?
-Tell simple stories.
+Tell your story.

 The Old Man and the Sea is one of the most boring stories out there, about a man trying to catch a fish, but the way Hemingway tells it turns it into a masterpiece.